-You’ve familiar with dog years, you’ve heard that cats have nine lives, but what do you know about reptiles?
+You’ve been familiar with dog years, and you’ve heard that cats have nine lives.
+But what do you know about reptiles?

 The class Reptilia is a diverse group of animals that range from the tiniest lizards to the largest turtles.
-They’re the distant evolutionary cousin of birds and are defined by a few unique characteristics, including internal fertilization of young and scales covering at least part of their body (via Britannica).
+They’re the distant evolutionary cousin of birds defined by a few unique characteristics, including the internal fertilization of their young and scales covering at least part of their bodies (via Britannica).
 Apart from these essential traits, reptiles are incredibly variable and can only be classified into a few large groups.

-While each order of reptile has their own unique characteristics and life journeys, they all follow the same basic life cycle.
+Sound like a lot!
+Don’t worry!
+While each order of reptile has its own unique characteristics and life journeys, they all follow the same basic life cycle.
 We’ll break it down for you here, so you’ll be a reptile expert in no time.

 As a hatchling, most reptiles are already abandoned by their parents.
 Of all reptiles, only crocodiles and their relatives care for their young.
 Some lizards and snakes guard their eggs (pythons even incubate them), but as soon as the eggs hatch, the mother moves on and the young are left to fend for themselves in the wild.
 This is one large reason why mortality rates are so high for most reptile young.

 Juvenile reptiles are still easy targets for many predators, though the danger declines significantly as the babies grow.
 Britannica notes that research on reptile growth is limited, but most smaller species tend to do most of their maturing in the juvenile stage.

 By the time they reach adulthood, they will have attained their full size.
 A few larger species, however, have indeterminate growth, which means that growth can occur in adulthood.
 While most of the animal’s energy will go toward reproduction, periods with bountiful food or a lack of mates might redirect energy and nutrition to further growth instead.